citymont/sl-mailjet-connector/README.md

 3. Get the ID of our list (into the url).

-4. Grab your PUBLIC and PRIVATE API KEY and plug those into the `serverless.yml` file in the next step.
+4. Grab your Mailjet PUBLIC and PRIVATE API KEY and plug those into the `serverless.yml` file in the next step.

-5. Set your `env` variables in `serverless.yml` with your Twilio account values.

   ```yml
   environment: